etheleon/2017-lapaz-assembly/aws/log-in-with-mobaxterm-win.rst

 Logging into your new instance "in the cloud" (Windows version)
 ===============================================================

-OK, so you've created a running computer.
-How do you get to it?

-The main thing you'll need is the network name of your new computer.
-To retrieve this, go to the instance view and click on the instance, and find the "Public DNS".
-This is the public name of your computer on the Internet.
+We've created one Amazon instance per person -- please `pick one corresponding to your number <_static/instances.csv>`__.

-Copy this name, and connect to that computer with ssh under the username 'ubuntu', as follows.
+Copy the name or number of your computer , and connect to that computer with ssh under the username 'ubuntu', as follows.

 ---